subbarao515/Basics/SolidPrinciples.md

     A class should have one and only one reason to change, meaning that a class should have only one job

 2.**O** - Open-closed Principle

+    A software module/class is open for extension and closed for modification

 3.**L** - Liskov Substitution Principle